gupanz/HMNet/README.md

 # HMNet
 This is the official implementation of our work: XXX.
-The codes will be publiced once the paper is accepted.
+We will share the codes once the paper is accepted.